 I’ve been offered a vaccine elsewhere.
 Should I take it, or should I wait to be vaccinated by Kaiser Permanente?

 Answer: We encourage you to get vaccinated the first opportunity you get.
 If your employer, local health department or other vaccinator offers you an opportunity to get the shot, please do so.
-Please note: You will need to receive the second dose of the vaccine at the same place you received the first.
+Please note: You will need to receive the second dose of the Pfizer or Moderna vaccine at the same place you received the first.

 If I receive my COVID-19 vaccine outside Kaiser Permanente, how do I update my medical record?